vanti-dev/sc-bos/docs/design/health.md

 ## What we have now

-There are four health concepts in Smart Core right now:
+There are five health concepts in Smart Core right now:

 1. [Status trait](#status-trait)
 2. [Alerts API](#alerts-api)